ACM40960/project-danielquesada89/README.md

   - Run [*4_yolo_code.ipynb*](./Notebooks/4_yolo_code.ipynb) and do not forget to add the credentials where `# ADD HERE CREDENTIALS` comment appears.
-  - Once all the changes are being made and if it is wanted to upload the changes it is necessary first to create a *.gitignore* and then run the following line in terminal:
+  - Once all the changes are being made and if it is wanted to upload them to Gihub, it is necessary first to create a *.gitignore* and then run the following line in terminal:
   ````bash
   cd project-danielteresa
   git config --global credential.helper store